Plus-Size Model Hunter McGrady Starts New Hashtag Campaign To Prove All Bodies Are ‘Worthy’

 A post shared by Hunter McGrady (@huntermcgrady) on

-One commenter said they’re glad Hunter is addressing an issue that so many people struggle with— accepting their body.
+One commenter said they’re glad Hunter is addressing an issue that so many people struggle with; accepting their body.

 “@huntermcgrady you are amazing!
 What a positive, message you are sending about body love and acceptance.
 It’s so hard for some of us.”